bensig/benobi-one-src/content/posts/experiments-of-money.md

 tags = []
 categories = []
 thumbnail = "images/DeFi-Map-Overview-April-2021@2x.png"
-description = "Comments and thoughts on the experiments in currency throughtout history and the importance of the future of DeFi.
+description = "Comments and thoughts on the experiments in currency throughtout history and the importance of the future of DeFi."
-"
 +++

 ### This Historical Moment - DeFi